Ajatt-Tools/mpvacious/README.md

 but the sentence you want to add is split between multiple subs.
 We need to combine the lines before making a card.
 * `c` - Set timings to the current sub and remember the corresponding line.
-It does nothing if there's no subs on screen.
+It does nothing if there are no subs on screen.

 Then seek with `shift+h` and `shift+l` to the previous/next line that you want to add.
 Press `n` to make the card.